baumanproject/GraphXAlgo/README.md

 # GraphXAlgo
-GraphX realixation for BFS with depth, Dijkstra, Yen
+GraphX realization for BFS with depth, Dijkstra, Yen